happiness/drupal-project/docs/development-environment.md

 in the `index.php` file, and enable debug by clicking _Start listening for PHP Debug Connections_.
 Load the project in your browser a check if debug data is displayed in PhpStorm.

+## Improving performance

+If you feel the performance of the development environment is not enough you can use PHPStorm's *Deployment: Automatic upload* to upload your files to the VM's own file system instead of using VirtualBox Synced folders.
+This will get you about 50% improved performance.

+To enable *Automatic upload* first setup a deployment as described above.
+Then uncheck the setting _Add packaged as libraries_ under *Preferences > Languages & frameworks > PHP > Composer* to make sure the `/vendor` folder is uploaded.

+Then upload the files using *Tools > Deployment > Upload to...* and then check the option *Automatic upload* under *Tools > Deployment > Automatic upload (always)*.

 ## Protect development site